-Dorsal blocking orthoses are placed over the dorsum of the forearm, wrist and digits and therefore place stress over the ulnar head, the flexed MP joints and the dorsal PIP and DIP joints.
-A conforming material will drape and capture the shape of these bony landmarks and prevent stress and shearing forces.
+Dorsal blocking orthoses are placed over the dorsum of the forearm, wrist, and digits and therefore place stress over the ulnar head, the flexed MP joints, and the dorsal PIP and DIP joints.
+In general, a conforming material will drape and capture the shape of these bony landmarks and prevent stress and shearing forces.

 You can use a heat gun to further bump out these spots on the orthosis.
-Another tip is to place a piece of theraputty over the ulnar head and form the dorsal orthosis over this putty, creating a larger bumped out spot.
-The putty can be removed from the inside when the orthosis has hardened.
-Be sure to use a non-coated material, and rub a little lotion over the putty to prevent adherence.
+Another tip is to place a piece of Theraputty (or a small piece of non-stick thermoplastic) over the ulnar head and form the dorsal orthosis over this putty, creating a larger bumped out spot.
+You can remove the putty from the inside when the orthosis has hardened.
+Be sure to use a non-stick coated material, and rub a little lotion over the putty to prevent adherence.

-Consider using a material with adequate memory, as the orthosis may require further modifications to alter the wrist position and to help reduce oedema.
+Consider using a material with adequate memory, as the orthosis may require further modifications to alter the wrist position and to help reduce edema.

 Suggested thermoplastic materials:

-- Orficast: ideal for the fabrication of the relative motion orthosis which can be helpful at addressing PIP flexion contractures.
-Position the MP joint of the involved finger in flexion to elicit the transmission of force towards active PIP extension.
+Orficast: ideal for the fabrication of the relative motion orthosis.
+This orthosis can be part of a newly described protocol for Zone II repairs as well as helpful at addressing PIP flexion contractures.
+For contracture management, position the MCP joint of the involved finger in flexion to elicit the transmission of force towards active PIP extension.